L4CTOSE/Backdoor-AI/README.md

 - Zenly AI Chat </br>
 - Google Forms Anticheat Bypass </br>
 - Support for: DeltaMath, Google Classroom, Canvas, etc.. </br>

-# Zenly Rules & Guidelines
-Zenly is a **open source project**, but we kindly ask you not to modify, or fork our projects.
-We are open source because we want our users to know that our JS Bookmarklet Project is not malicous, but also because it is harder to maintain a closed source project on GitHub rather than a open source project. </br>